danbonfil/rdi-endbias-shinny-app/README.md

 Displays **total accumulated RDI growth over the full presidential term**.

 **Purpose:**
-Presents the **overall macroeconomic outcome** of each presidency using cumulative growth — directly challenging election-year bias.
+Presents the **cumulative growth** of each term linking overall performance with incumbents.

 ---